tdunning/OpenUnits/README.md

 Be kind.
 Be generous.

 For now, I will decide what that means and provide gentle nudges toward decorum.
 If repeated nudges fail, I am happy to exclude people, but would very much rather not do that.

+All contributors will be required to assign the copyright of their contribution to me or any successor organization that maintains this project.
+Because this project is released under a liberal open source license, you can always use any contributions freely.

 # Help needed
 We need help in the following areas